 Therefore, it is important to ensure that complying with GDPR for small businesses is less difficult task.
 However, it does not mean that you have to read all the complicated legislative documents to make sure your company complies with those set of rules.

-Market Inspector has created an infographic providing you with all the information needed about GDPR for small businesses, and offers 10 steps to ensure compliance in 2020.
+Market Inspector has created an infographic providing you with all the information needed about GDPR for small businesses, and offers 10 steps to ensure compliance.

 Consequences of your SME not being GDPR compliant are the following: